hanyas/mimo/README.md

 ## Installation

- Easiest way is to create a conda environment using the provided yml file
+ Easiest way is to create a conda environment

     conda create -n NAME python=3.9